sandia-proj/SETGen/help/MANUAL.md

    The currently supported tasks are:
    - 1. Writing to a PPTX presentation file
-   - 2. Writing to a text document file
+   - 2. Writing to a text document file at human speed i.e. 25-40 words per min
-   - 3. Writing to a word DOCX document
+   - 3. Writing to a word DOCX document at human speed i.e. 25-40 words per min
    - 4. Creating a PPTX presentation file
    - 5. Creating a text document file
+   - 6. Creating a word DOCX document
+   - 7. Playing music
+   - 8. Playing video
+   - 9. Opening a PDF file

    There are 2 ways of generating system events:
    </br>